 Mark is a native of Galesburg and a 1974 GHS graduate.
 He joined the Board in 1999.
 Mark is married with one daughter who graduated from GHS in 1999.
 He is a graduate of Monmouth College and is currently Director of Major Gifts at Knox College.
 In addition to his work with the Foundation, he serves as Chairman of the Endowment Committee at First Presbyterian Church and is a member of the Western Illinois Estate and Financial Planners Forum.

-Teresa has been living in Galesburg for the past 11 years.
-She graduated from Illinois State University with a degree in elementary education and earned her Masters Degree in reading education from Western Illinois University.
-Teresa taught middle school reading and language arts for 15 years, six of those years here in Galesburg, before resigning to stay home with her two children, who now attend school here in Galesburg.
+Teresa has been living in Galesburg since 2004.
+She graduated from Illinois State University with a degree in elementary education and earned her Masters degree in reading education from Western Illinois University.
+Teresa taught middle school reading and language arts for 15 years, six of those years here in Galesburg.
 She and her husband Dave, a teacher at Galesburg High School, both know firsthand how valuable it is to have the support of our community in education.
-As Administrator, she manages the day to day operations and is responsible for coordinating the volunteers, fundraising and bookkeeping.
+As Administrator, she manages the day-to-day operations and is responsible for coordinating volunteers, fundraising, and bookkeeping.